 If you’re looking for something a little funkier, make Hotel Metro your overnight destination.
 Style and elegance conspire to create a mood full of charm and character in the heart of Milwaukee’s downtown.

 Built on the Lake Michigan shoreline 30 miles north of Milwaukee, Port Washington blends New England charm with Midwestern friendliness.
 This picturesque city, which boasts the first man-made harbor in North America, has much to offer visitors, including self-guided walking tours past the many historic buildings and along the marina.
 Part of the Wisconsin Maritime Heritage Trail, the city’s harbor walk features exhibits commemorating shipwrecks off of the Port Washington coast.
-Every summer, on the third Saturday in July, Port Washington becomes home to the “World’s Largest One Day Outdoor Fish Fry.”
+Every summer in July, Port Washington becomes home to the “World’s Largest One Day Outdoor Fish Fry.”
 The festival includes a parade, live music, a carnival, fireworks and more.

 Located halfway between Milwaukee and Green Bay, Sheboygan boasts the Harbor Centre Marina, a 281-slip gem that has been called “the finest marina on the western shore of Lake Michigan.”
 As if that weren’t enough, Sheboygan County is ranked as one of the best golf destinations in the country by Golf Digest.
 Home to the Kohler Company’s spectacular golf courses Blackwolf Run and Whistling Straits, it has hosted the 1998 U.S. Women’s Open and the 2004 PGA Championship and is the future site of the 2010 and 2015 PGA Championship, as well as the 2020 Ryder Cup.